ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 Under the **Project** topic, expand **Compute** and click **Instances**.

 The dashboard displays the list of created instances for the current project.
-In the Actions column there is drop-down list that will display your options:
+In the Actions column, a drop-down list displays your options, as shown below:

 ![Instance options]({{site.baseurl}}/img/launch_instance_more.png)